-T:\Planning\COMPPLAN\Working 2004\Elements Being Edited\ICE.doc
+T:\Planning\CompPlan\Elements Ineffect\Word Documents\8-ICE-25-A.docx

 INTERGOVERNMENTAL COORDINATION ELEMENT

 I. INTRODUCTION

 Coordination among the numerous entities that affect land development in Palm Beach County is essential for efficiently meeting the needs of Palm Beach County residents.
 The sheer number of governmental entities affecting Palm Beach County requires substantial efforts of coordination.
 The County, 38 municipalities, the School Board, South Florida Water Management District, more than 20 secondary drainage districts and several other sub-county, Countywide, regional and state agencies, authorities and taxing districts all make direct or indirect decisions influencing land development.
 It is critical that Palm Beach County create and maintain viable mechanisms to enhance close working relationships with these agencies.
 All should work together to avoid conflict and build cooperation, with the goal of improved and efficient service to the public.
 Conflicts invariably arise if there is lack of communication and interaction.
 Such conflicts can lead to a loss of trust among the various units of local government and, more, importantly, the public.